-Perception, cognition, and action selection have traditionally been considered (and studied) as largely independent processes.
-The brain, however, is unlikely to adhere to these text book divisions, and activity deployment in the brain does not follow these boundaries.
-We study how our brain forms decisions, and how these control our movements in an ever-changing world.
-To this end, we constantly seek to develop novel approaches and methods in service of our questions.
+Perception, cognition, and action have traditionally been considered (and studied) as largely independent processes.
+The brain, however, does not adhere to these textbook divisions.
+We study how our brain forms decisions and identifies the goals of our movement, and how it then turns these into successful movements in an ever-changing world.

 European Research Council (ERC) Starting Grant (2011-2016).
 Principal Investigator.
 “Action Selection under Contextual Uncertainty: the Role of Learning and Effective Connectivity in the Human Brain.”